Scottsdale Drug Crime Lawyer

 • Manufacture.
 It is illegal to make a controlled substance, whether for personal use or with the intent to distribute.

 Controlled substances are classified according to a federal schedule system.
-The substances are categorized based on the dangers associated with using them, including the potential for addiction and adverse physical and psychological effects.
+The substances are categorized based on the dangers associated with use, including the potential for addiction and adverse physical and psychological effects.
 Schedule placements are also partially determined by whether the substance in question has an accepted medical application.

 Our-Phoenix-drug-crime-lawyer-defends-you-against-drug-charges.jpg